muggenhor/awesome-assert/README.md

 TODO: Look into compiler optimizations capable of reconstructing the values instead of storing them.

+### Customizable Handling

+Permit the user to override the failure handler.
+It should stay `[[noreturn]]` though.
+Preferrably `noexcept` as well, although that should probably be customizable.

 ## License

 Copyright (C) 2016 Giel van Schijndel